CyberbuildLab/PointCloud-Processing-Python-Workshop/README.md

 The dataset referred to in the Notebook to apply the code can be found at: [https://drive.google.com/drive/folders/16oii49IkIpwIC0FpzXh5gPS_F3S77NO7?usp=sharing](https://drive.google.com/drive/folders/16oii49IkIpwIC0FpzXh5gPS_F3S77NO7?usp=sharing)

-Note: The Notebooks were prepared for use with Google Colab.
-But, the Jupyter Notebook can also be run using Jupyter Notebook (e.g. through Anaconda), with some adjustments required to the paths to the data files.
+Note: The Notebook was originally prepared for use with Google Colab.
+But, it has been reworked so that it can work with either Jupyter Notebook (e.g. through Anaconda) or Google Colab.
+Section 11, however, only works when using Google Colab.

 ## Acknowledgements:
 This workshop was prepared with support from [Dr Bharath Sankaran](https://www.linkedin.com/in/bharathsankaran/), [Dr Francois Chataigner](https://www.linkedin.com/in/fran%C3%A7ois-chataigner-12658685/) and the team of researchers under the supervision of [Professor Benny Raphael](https://www.linkedin.com/in/benny-raphael-0133711a5/) in the Civil Engineering Department at IIT Madras.
 Our sincere thanks go to that team for organising the acquisition and sharing of this data